 HISTORY

-With beginnings in founder Dennis Rose’s
+With beginnings in founder Dennis Rose’s home office in

-home office in Davis California, DRA has grown into
+Davis California, DRA grew into

 a recognized evaluation resource for active collaboration,